Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 31 Desember 2025 11.47.53 UTC
+- WIB: Rabu, 31 Desember 2025 12.35.27 UTC
-- WITA: Rabu, 31 Desember 2025 12.47.53 UTC
+- WITA: Rabu, 31 Desember 2025 13.35.27 UTC
-- WIT: Rabu, 31 Desember 2025 13.47.53 UTC
+- WIT: Rabu, 31 Desember 2025 14.35.27 UTC

 Kutipan Inspiratif:
-"It took me a long time not to judge myself through someone else's eyes"
+"Strategy is a style of thinking, a conscious and deliberate process, an intensive implementation system, the science of insuring future success."

-Kategori: motivational
+Kategori: success